SEASONAL LAKE TURNOVER

 Turnover refers to the exchange of surface and bottom water in a lake or pond.
-This annual recycling program happens twice a year.
-There's spring turnover and fall turnover and summer stagnation in between.
-From spring to fall, warmer water goes from the top of the lake to the bottom and cooler water moves from the bottom to the top.
+This annual recycling program happens twice a year, changing the freshwater fishing environment of the lake or pond, which in turn affects the best time to go freshwater fishing.
+There's spring turnover and fall turnover with summer stagnation in between.
+During spring turnover, water at the top warms while the bottom stays cool; during fall turnover, warmer water stays insulated at the bottom by the colder water at the top.

-An understanding of turnover, combined with knowledge of what kind of water a particular fish likes, can make you a real fishing genius and give you great insight on when to fish and where to fish for the best results.
+An understanding of turnover, combined with knowledge of what kind of water specific fish species like, can give you great insight on knowing when to freshwater fish by choosing the best freshwater fishing times throughout the seasons.
 As always, good luck.

 Once the ice is out, the water on the surface of a lake starts to warm.
 When it reaches 39 degrees it begins to sink and is replaced by cooler water from below.
 This exchange continues until the water temperature is constant in the entire lake.
 Early in this process, fish will stay in the shallow areas of the lake where the water warms up faster, and where the first plant growth of the spring occurs.